-ClearData Forensics LLC provides a broad range of eDiscovery and forensic analysis for virtually all types of storage media, including
+ClearData Forensics LLC provides a broad range of eDiscovery and forensic analysis for virtually all types of storage media, including computer hard drives, camera memory cards, floppy drives, external hard drives, and USB thumb drives.
+The typical objective is to determine who did what and when, while preserving evidential quality of the data.

-O'Neill v.
+Computer artifacts are becoming part of case law.
+Two examples are O'Neill v.
 City of Shoreline and State v.
 Boyd.
 One case deals with metadata while the other defines what data must be supplied to the defense.

-we often find evidence that others do not.
-We can defend the work we perform
+We can help you develop discovery requests, motions and subpoenas to assure that all possible relevant sources of information are acquired - we often find evidence that others do not.
+We can defend the work we perform and the opinions we render.

 Here are some examples of cases where forensics techniques and methodologies have been applied.